-Regional Program to support manufacturers in HUB and Opportunity Zones
+Regional program to support manufacturers in Oakland, Wayne and Macomb counties

-The Manufacturing Growth Alliance (MGA) will help small manufacturers in HUB and Opportunity Zones in Wayne, Oakland, and Monroe counties navigate through the pandemic and will support them as they plan for future success.
+The Manufacturing Growth Alliance (MGA) will help small manufacturers in Oakland, Wayne and Macomb counties navigate through the pandemic and will support them as they plan for future success.

-The services that will be provided under the “Strengthening Small Manufacturers” initiative are as follows:
+The services that will be provided under the “Strengthening Small Manufacturers” program are as follows:

 Industry specific services designed to keep small manufacturers in business that encompasses a post-COVID 19 Manufacturers Guide.
-The guide includes a preparedness and response guide and a variety of MGA services.
+The guide includes a preparedness and response guide.

-Workforce management services which will include a series of virtual seminars, strategies to attract and retain talent, and employee communications initiatives for traditional and digital channels.
+Workforce management support which will include a series of virtual seminars, strategies to attract and retain talent, and employee communications initiatives for traditional and digital channels.

 A series of workshops on how to create new or revised business expansion plans and how to prepare for future growth.

-Please contact Dan Peat, Senior Director, if you would like to hear more about the initiative.
-Dan@MGAlliance.org or 269.377.4654.
+Please contact us if you would like to hear more about the initiative at contact@MGAlliance.org.

-The Manufacturing Growth Alliance champions, serves, and advocates for Michigan's small manufacturers, as we drive solutions that make manufacturing in Michigan the most competitive and prosperous in the nation.
+The Manufacturing Growth Alliance is a membership based organization who champions, serves, and advocates for Michigan's small manufacturers.
+MGA drives solutions that make manufacturing in Michigan the most competitive and prosperous in the nation.

 MGA is committed to supporting small manufacturers in all of Michigan's 83 counties.
 There are many communities across that state that have underutilized business zones or lack business growth.
 The “Strengthening Small Manufacturers” program ensures manufacturers in HUB and Opportunity Zones have access to needed resources.

 Michigan has 752 HUB Zones, which are historically underutilized business areas and 288 Opportunity Zones, which are in low income communities and sometimes lack capital and other resources.
-About 52 percent of HUB Zones reside in Wayne, Oakland, or Monroe counties, with the three counties representing about 44 percent of Opportunity Zones.
+About 52% of HUB Zones reside in Wayne, Oakland, or Monroe counties, with the three counties representing about 44% of Opportunity Zones.